Consumer Safety Resource

 GLP-1 Safety Center

-Your independent safety resource for GLP-1 medications.
-We track FDA enforcement actions, document side effects, verify providers, and follow active litigation so you can make informed decisions.
+Your independent safety resource for Ozempic, Wegovy, Mounjaro, and Zepbound.
+We track FDA enforcement actions, document side effects, verify providers, and follow active litigation so you can make informed decisions about GLP-1 medications.

 50+FDA Warning LettersIssued to compounders in 2025-2026